Exceptionally Slow, Long Range, and Non-Gaussian Critical Fluctuations Dominate the Charge Density Wave Transition: Autocorrelation: Slow dynamics

 \section{Autocorrelation: Slow dynamics}

 } For a time series of resistance fluctuations $\delta$R(t), the autocorrelation is estimated using,

 Here, $\varsigma$ is the lag between two points.
 By analyzing the autocorrelation function, we can extract the characteristic decay time of autocorrelation, often referred to as the relaxation time ($\tau$).
 This relaxation time serves as a quantitative measure of dynamics in the system.
 The autocorrelation of the resistance fluctuations is decaying in nature.
+The critical slowing down is captured in a system via a diverging increase in relaxation time ($\tau$).\\

+Several studies in pre-existing literature delved into the dynamical responses exhibited by collective CDW modes within highly non-equilibrium settings, particularly through pump-probe experiments in various systems.
+A concise compilation of these studies on CDW systems is presented in Table S \ref{table:comparisonCDW}.
+Notably, the signatures of criticality have been identified in some of these works, with the typical time scale of the dynamics ranging from femtoseconds to picoseconds.
+Our work stands out from the aforementioned reports by unveiling the critical singularity through the direct measurement of order parameter fluctuations in equilibrium.
+Most importantly, the time scale of fluctuations at the critical singularity persists to even seconds dominating the low-frequency noise, consistent with the theoretical anticipation of a diverging nature.